nguyensjsu/fa18-202-polymorphers/DevelopmentJournal/ScrumReport - Week 2.md

 - #40 Create Button from script (12)
 - #40-1 Wire Gamedata Object into each button (4)
-- Documentation for GameData system
+- Documentation for GameData system (Not Implemented)

 #### Next Week Planned

+- Wiring Gamedata Object into Edit Screen

 #### Problem

+- No so far

 #### Time Spend

+- 16 hrs

 ## David Montes